box/developer.box.com/guides/applications/web-app-integrations/index.md

 # Web App Integration

 Box Platform enables an application to provide features to Box users directly within the Box web application.
-Web App Integrations allow applications become part of the Box user experience, allowing users to share and edit files with third-party applications.
+Web App Integrations allow applications to become part of the Box user experience by allowing users to share and edit files with third-party applications.

 ## Features